Expert Vagabond

 SafetyWing

-SafetyWing is a fantastic budget travel insurance option for travelers.
+SafetyWing is a fantastic budget travel & health insurance option for both travelers and digital nomads.
 They offer the flexibility to purchase a plan before or after your trip has already started.
-Plans start at only $40 per month, and they include theft of personal property too!

 World Nomads